NicoOhler/Notes/Psychology/Body Language Cues.md

 			+ be closer
 			+ be more intimate
 			+ listen better
+		+
+		+ leaning too much/all the time
+			+ signal submissive behavior
+			+ people however look for equals
 + highly manipulative
 	+ move hand in circular motion
 		+ makes people nod => people think they agree with you